6 Ways to Use a Dental Practice Loan for Business Growth

 1. Hire Additional Employees

-Once you receive a loan, you can hire more dental assistants or receptionists, depending on what your practice’s needs are.
-Just think about how much more effective your practice could be with a few more employees!
+Once you receive a loan, you can hire more dental assistants or receptionists, depending on your practice’s needs.
+Just think about how much more effective your dental practice could be with a few more employees!

 2. Utilize Digital Marketing

-Consider using your business loan to hire an in-house marketing professional who specializes in online advertising, or recruit an agency to manage your digital strategy.
-Alternatively, you could run your own digital marketing campaigns; however, you’ll need some basic knowledge of digital marketing tactics.
+Consider using your small business loan to hire a digital marketing professional or recruit an agency to manage your digital strategy.
+Or, you could run your own digital marketing campaigns; however, you’ll need some basic knowledge of digital marketing tactics.